IRT-Open-Source/scf/modules/STLXML2EBU-TT/README.md

 The requirements of the STLXML2EBU-TT are implemented in the SCF by the XSLT 1.0 stylesheet STLXML2EBU-TT.xslt.
 The XSLT takes as input an STLXML file (an XML representation of a binary EBU STL file).
 The output is an EBU-TT file that conforms to the EBU-TT Part 1 specification (EBU Tech 3350).
 The conversion is based on the guideline provided in EBU Tech 3360 (see Resources).

 ## Prerequisites
-- an XSLT 1.0 processor with EXSLT support (e.g. SAXON 6.5.5 or higher)
+- an XSLT 1.0 processor with EXSLT support (e.g. SAXON 6.5.5 or higher, or xsltproc)

-(Note that the latest SAXON 6.5.5 and the latest SAXON release 9.6 have been tested for EXSLT support but versions in between may not support EXSLT)
+Note that there are XSLT processors that do not support all of the required EXSLT functions (or no EXSLT at all).
+In this case the stylesheet uses equal XSLT 2.0 functions as fallback.
+If this fails as well, the transformation terminates with a respective error message.

 ## USAGE
 STLXML2EBU-TT.xslt has the following parameters: